FengQiaojun/TerrainMesh/README.md

 TODO:
-* Load the resnet50 as the initialization for the model.
-* Need to initialize the per-vertex feature.

 * A simpler model for segmentation.
 Using resnet 34 or resnet 18.

 * Get initial number of chamfer error and depth error.
 * Comparison between